-Figure 4 and 5: To the left an image from a day-and-night camera with integrated IR illumination, and to the right an image from a thermal camera, passively detecting heat radiation.
+Left: Image from a day-and-night camera with integrated IR illumination.

+Right: Image from a thermal camera, passively detecting heat radiation.

 The two camera technologies generally serve different purposes: thermal cameras mainly detect presence, while IR cameras can, depending on the conditions, be used to recognize or identify individuals.
 Cameras with built-in IR can thereby be used for complete, standalone surveillance, but can also be integrated into a larger, diversified, surveillance system.
 Thermal cameras, on the other hand, can very well complement a surveillance system, but not replace it; visual cameras are generally needed somewhere in the system for identification.